Stephen-Hazel/Stephen-Hazel/README.md

 - 👋 Hi, I’m @Stephen-Hazel
 - 👀 I’m interested in programming and piano
-- 🌱 I’m currently learning Qt and Angular
+- 🌱 I’m currently learning Rails and Rust
 - 💞️ I’m looking to collaborate on midi projects
 - 📫 How to reach me - stephen.hazel@gmail.com